john-mutuma/vim-editor/README.md

 ### Commands

+- `:Rg <search-term>` - fuzzy search for a term in the project. `<search-term>` can be a regular expression to search powerfully. uses Ripgrep
 - `:LazyGit` - open embedded lazygit
 - `:G` - open vim-fugitive git status window.
 A git repo alternatively to lazygit
 - `:colorscheme <Tab><Tab>` - choose your favourite theme